Meet the Founder

-When our founder, Carissa, had her first baby, she ended up with a whole lot of plastic baby toys.
-One morning when her son was a few months old, she was filling a plastic spice jar with dried beans to make a little rattle.
-She glanced at the recycling code on the bottom just to make sure it was one of the safer types of plastic, and saw that it wasn't.
-She checked her plastic toys and noticed they didn't even have these codes, meaning there was no way to know which plastics they were made of.
+When I had my first baby, I ended up with a whole lot of plastic baby toys.
+One morning when my son was a few months old, I was filling a plastic spice jar with dried beans to make a little rattle.
+I glanced at the recycling code on the bottom just to make sure it was one of the safer types of plastic, and saw that it wasn't.
+I checked our plastic toys and noticed they didn't even have these codes, meaning there was no way to know which plastics they were made of.

-With a background in environmental sustainability and a personal drive to help curb over-consumption, Carissa recognized an opportunity to increase access to quality wooden toys in Canada without parents having to invest in tons of toys their child would outgrow in a few months.
-She recruited advisors with expertise in early childhood development, social enterprise development, and sharing economy business models, and created Toy Exchange Club.
+With a background in environmental sustainability and a personal drive to help curb over-consumption, I recognized an opportunity to increase access to quality wooden toys in Canada without parents having to invest in tons of toys their child would outgrow in a few months.
+I recruited advisors with expertise in early childhood development, social enterprise development, and sharing economy business models, and created Toy Exchange Club.

 Toy Exchange Club is reducing the need for toy ownership.